-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) For the purposes of subregulation (1), the person must ensure that the sample is analysed only by - (a) a NATA-accredited laboratory accredited for the relevant test method; or - (b) a laboratory approved by the regulator in accordance with guidelines published by Safe Work Australia; or - (c) a laboratory operated by the regulator. - (3) Subregulation (1) does not apply if the person assumes that asbestos is present.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (2) For the purposes of subregulation (1), the person must ensure that the sample is analysed only by- - (a) a NATA-accredited laboratory accredited for the relevant test method; or - (b) a laboratory approved by the regulator in accordance with guidelines published by Safe Work Australia; or - (c) a laboratory operated by the regulator. - (3) Subregulation (1) does not apply if the person assumes that asbestos is present.

-480. Duty to give information about health risks of asbestos-related work
+480-Duty to give information about health risks of asbestos-related work